Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #27

-DRAG DROP You have an Azure Kubernetes Service (AKS) cluster.
+You have an Azure Kubernetes Service (AKS) cluster.

 You need to deploy an application to the cluster by using Azure DevOps.

 Which three actions should you perform in sequence?

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Select and Place: